(See EBC, GAAD, JCABB, JCEC and JHCAA)

 Taking Students Into Custody

-Students shall not be voluntarily released by school officials to law enforcement authorities unless the student has been placed under arrest or taken into custody by law enforcement, school resource officers, campus police officers, or Department for Children and Families (“DCF”) authorities pursuant to a child abuse investigation.
+Students shall not be voluntarily released by school officials to law enforcement authorities unless the student has been placed under arrest or taken into custody by law enforcement, school resource officers, campus police officers; or Department for Children and Families (“DCF”) authorities pursuant to a child abuse investigation.
 Except as otherwise specified in this policy, a reasonable effort shall be made to notify the student’s parent, guardian, or representative when students are removed from school for any reason.
-Parents shall not be notified by school officials when their child is taken into custody by DCF, school resource officers, campus police officers, and/or law enforcement as a result of allegations of abuse or neglect.
+Parents shall not be notified by school officials when their child is taken into custody by DCF, school resource officers, campus police officers, and/or law enforcement as a result of allegations of abuse or neglect and there is reason to believe sharing the information may lead to harm of the child or others.
 Except as provided above and/or as specified in a court order or arrest warrant, if a student is taken into custody by a law enforcement officer, school resource officer, or campus police officer, building administrators shall make a good-faith effort to contact the student’s parent or guardian.
 Notification efforts shall be documented.

 When a student has been taken into custody or arrested on school premises without prior notification to the building administrator, the school staff present shall ask the law enforcement officer to notify the building administrator of the circumstances as quickly as possible and shall themselves contact the building administrator with any information they have regarding the child being taken into custody.
 School resource officers and campus police officers are expected to contact the building administrator as soon as practicable after taking a student into custody.